Skip to Main Content

 travis.jpg

-Travis R. Jung
+Travis R. Jung, shareholder

 Travis joined Gjesdahl Law, P.C. in 2017.
 His practice focuses on Family Law, including, divorce, child custody/visitation, support, and post-judgment modifications.
 He also d…